everestso/AI-Education/README.md

 |--|--|
 | <img src="PXL_20260910_163438919~2.jpg" width="350"></a> |  <img src="PXL_20260910_164040683~2.jpg" width="350"></a> |

+# Fresno Fair Grounds & Fresno Assembly Center
+## 3. Federal Takeover During World War II

+The federal government temporarily acquired or leased the fairgrounds and neighboring land in **February 1942**.

+This wartime property was larger than the land most residents now identify as the Fresno Fairgrounds.
+Later federal records associate the former military installation with land now divided among:

+* The modern Fresno Fairgrounds
+* City-owned property around the Mosqueda Community Center
+* Privately owned parcels
+* Other developed neighborhood property

+This wider wartime boundary is important when considering the former barracks tract near Maple and Butler avenues.

+## 4. The Fresno Assembly Center, 1942

+Following Executive Order 9066, the fairgrounds and adjacent land became the **Fresno Assembly Center**, one of the temporary detention camps used to imprison Japanese Americans before transferring them to more permanent concentration camps.

+The center operated from **May 6 through October 30, 1942**.
+It confined a total of **5,344 Japanese Americans**, with a peak population of 5,120.

+The prisoners primarily came from:

+* Fresno County
+* Other Central San Joaquin Valley communities
+* Amador County

+They were imprisoned on the basis of ancestry, without individual charges, trials, or findings of disloyalty.

+The camp was surrounded by fencing and guarded by military police.
+Existing fair buildings were adapted for administrative, medical, storage, and communal purposes, while large numbers of temporary barracks were erected.

 |[Dark Chambers (Atari 2600 circa 1988) w/ Gymnasium](https://github.com/everestso/AI-Education/blob/main/DarkChambers_DeepLearning_DRuby.ipynb)  | Castle Wolfenstein (1981)  |